Global Wind Day, a day to celebrate a unique resource

 At Iberdrola we celebrate Global Wind Day because we believe in its importance as a driver of wind energy, an inexhaustible renewable energy source that can help to drastically reduce the use of fossil fuels and therefore greenhouse gas emissions.

-Before celebrating Global Wind Day, it is important to know what we are celebrating.
-So, the first thing to know is that there are three types of wind, according to the size of its path.
+Before celebrating Global Wind Day, it is important to understand exactly what we are celebrating.
+So, the first thing to know is that there are three types of wind depending on the scale of their movement.
 They are:

-These are caused by the Earth's rotational motion and form a kind of belt at equatorial, subtropical and polar latitudes.
-Also known as trade winds or westerly winds, they carry an enormous amount of energy.
+These are caused by the Earth's rotation and form a sort of belt around the equatorial, subtropical and polar latitudes.
+Also known as trade winds or westerlies, they carry an enormous amount of energy.

-Winds determined by the distribution of land, relief and tides.
+These are determined by the distribution of land, terrain and tides.

-This category includes all those winds that are caused by local factors, which are difficult to categorise, and which determine their intensity and periodicity.
+This category includes all winds caused by local factors, which are difficult to categorise, and which determine both their intensity and their frequency.

 Iberdrola has maintained its pioneering role for two decades, first with onshore wind and now with offshore wind